 |Sample times and solvers|

-The solver of the topmost model controls all continuous sample times in a model hierarchy.
-For example, for a fixed-step solver, all continuous rates in referenced models run at the fixed-step size of the topmost model.
+The solver of the top model controls all continuous sample times in a model hierarchy.
+For example, for a fixed-step solver, all continuous rates in referenced models run at the fixed-step size of the top model.
 For information about how sample times impact solvers, see Types of Sample Time.

 To initialize the states of a model that references other models with states, specify the initial states in structure or structure with time format.
 For more information, see State Information for Referenced Models.